 Rough Endoplasmic Reticulum

-The rough endoplasmic reticulum contains ribosomes.
+The Rough Endoplasmic Reticulum contains ribosomes.
 The ribosomes are present on their surface.
-When it is seen under an electron microscope, rough patches appear therefore it is known as the rough endoplasmic reticulum.
+When it is seen under an electron microscope, rough patches appear therefore it is known as the Rough Endoplasmic Reticulum.
 It is also known as granular reticulum.
 They are extensive and are present in continuity with the outer membrane of the nucleus.
-The rough endoplasmic reticulum contains two types of glycoproteins are Ribophorin-I and ribophorin-II.
+The Rough Endoplasmic Reticulum contains two types of glycoproteins: Ribophorin-I and ribophorin-II.
 These are present for the attachment of ribosomal subunits.
 Mainly it is present for the attachment of the 60S subunit of 80S ribosomes.

 The Functions of the Rough Endoplasmic Reticulum are:

 As they have the presence of ribosomes, they are the site of protein synthesis.
 As they are sites of protein synthesis, they are found at places that are actively involved in protein synthesis.
 Not just synthesis, but they are present in sites of secretion of proteins.